 2. Attend a Homeowner Septic Workshop or Complete a Refresher Training

-If you have never attended a Homeowner Septic Training contact the Whatcom County Health Department to register for a workshop.
-Once you have completed your workshop, you can take the next steps.
+During COVID-19 restrictions, if you have never attended a Health Department Septic Workshop, you may complete the online training provided by the Whatcom County Health Department and rebate quiz (attached here with the application).
+Once you have completed the online training and quiz, you can take the next steps.

 If this is your second time receiving a rebate you need to meet one of these training requirements: